FM Dojo — User Guide

 - Read server logs — the Logs tab gives you the Event log, Access log, Stats log, Data API log, and OS-level logs from one place, with AI analysis.
 Requires SSH or WinRM access (see below).

-- Get alerted when something goes wrong — the Alerts tab lets you set up automated checks with Discord or Slack notifications.
+- Get alerted when something goes wrong — the Alerts tab lets you set up automated checks with Discord, Slack, or Flow-based recovery notifications.

 Live monitoring